 Try brewing a little longer, just to let the coffee do its thing.
 But not too much as it may turn bitter from over-extraction.

 The best approach when following tips 1 & 2 is to only change 1 variable each brew.
 This will help you identify which variable affects your end brew – in a good or a bad way – so you can refine it from there.

 Cafetière (French Press) coffee brew guide

 Whilst using a cafetiere (otherwise known as a French press) can appear to be one of the simplest ways to brew coffee, there’s still some technique and know-how required if you want to ensure you end up with a tasty cup of coffee as opposed to a muddy mess.

-The first thing to pay attention to is the grind.
-A cafetiere takes a courser grind than drip brewing so grind your beans with that in mind.
+A cafetiere doesn’t need a really fine grind so grind your beans with that in mind.

 If the coffee tastes a little bit weak and insipid, try a finer grind.
 If it’s a little bit strong or you’re getting bits coming through, coarsen it a little more.